SupaaHiro/schwifty-lab/blog-posts/20251104-talos/article_EN.md

 But, in parallel, I’ve been exploring something that’s been on my list for months: replacing my old high-availability Kubernetes cluster (manually deployed with kubeadm, maintained through a glorious 500-page Word document — yes, I know, that’s not the way 😅) with something more declarative and manageable.

 That cluster served me well for years.
-I built and upgraded everything by hand: control planes, kube-proxy, CNI, certificates, and so on.
+I built and upgraded everything by hand: the control plane and built-in components such as kubelet, kube proxy via kubeadm, containerd, runc, calico, CNI, metallb, argocd, csi driver and so on.
 It was a great learning journey — but now that I know Kubernetes deeply, maintaining it manually has become unnecessary overhead.

 So, I started looking for something declarative, self-managed, yet fully under my control.
 I already knew about [Talos Linux](https://www.talos.dev/), but never really dug into it.
 Then, almost by accident, I discovered [SideroLabs Omni](https://www.siderolabs.com/products/omni) — and since then, I’ve been experimenting with it non-stop for three days straight.